Input & output

 Outputs

-to open the modal that allows you to specify the following information of the output:
+Click on the Add output button to open the modal that allows you to specify the Name, Description and Value of the output.

 Last updated